simonsinclair/honest-reviews/README.md

 ### User authentication

 It's currently possible for users to imitate other users.
 In practice, this means User A (user-a@gmail.com) can post a review as User B (user-b@gmail.com) by filling in the review form inaccurately.
 In order to prevent this, we should verify a user's identity through authentication before they can post a review.

+### E2E test isolation

+We should isolate our E2E environment to allow tests to create, update, and delete data without affecting the main application.

+### Test action responses

+Our server-side review posting logic exists within a [Remix Action](https://remix.run/docs/en/v1/api/conventions#action).
+This function is exported from the `NewReviewPage` component and can therefore be tested in isolation.
+We should verify the action returns the expected Responses and throws the expected errors when presented with various request cases.